suite22/SwiftPlaygrounds/README.md

-# SwiftPlaygrounds
+# Swift Playgrounds
-Playgrounds to learn key concepts in Swift
+Playgrounds are like bicycles for the mind.